 Common Furniture Beetle (woodworm) - Anobium Punctatum

 This beetle is most commonly found in imported furniture and the occasional pine timber building and will also attack hardwoods such as English oak and spotted pine.
-As it prefers colder climates, i,e upland areas in south-east Queensland, it is not considered a pest in warmer regions.with excess moisture
+As it prefers colder climates, i,e upland areas in south-east Queensland, it is not considered a pest in warmer regions.

 Also known as house longhorn beetle or old house borer.
-This beetle can live it ins larvae stage from 2-12 years before emerging as an adult.
+This beetle can live in the larvae stage from 2-12 years before emerging as an adult.
 Larvae are seldom seen as it hides in tunnels in the wood, boring into the timbers, damaging it from within.
 The destruction can weaken the integrity of buildings and lead to structural damage.
-It attacks seasoned timbers and untreated coniferous timber, with hardwood not being effected.
-House Longhorn Beetle is often spread through the moving of infested timbers including furniture, ornaments and firewood, it also moves around freely in sunny conditions, enabling it to spread infestation quickly.
+It attacks seasoned timbers and untreated coniferous timber, with hardwood not being affected.
+House Longhorn Beetle is often spread through the moving of infested timbers, including furniture, ornaments and firewood.
+It also moves around freely in sunny conditions, enabling it to spread infestation quickly.

-How to stop the spread of Borer damage to your home
+How to stop the spread of borer in your home

 Replacement of all susceptible timbers is always preferred should you sell your property in the future as it is likely that an inspector will report the borers as active, However this can be very costly and maybe a little impractical.
 A chemical treatment is a useful way to control and protect against borer damage to your home.
-It is a lower cost option but due to the fact that borer can take up to 3 years to complete their life cycle it is recommended that a yearly chemical treatment be carried out over the affected area for at least 3 years.
+It is a lower cost option, but because borer can take up to 3 years to complete their life cycle, it is recommended that a yearly chemical treatment be carried out over the affected area for at least 3 years.